awsdocs/aws-elemental-mediastore-user-guide/doc_source/policies-examples-cross-acccount-http.md

 # Example Container Policy: Cross\-Account Read Access—HTTP Enabled<a name="policies-examples-cross-acccount-http"></a>

-This policy allows users to retrieve an object through an HTTP request\.
+This example policy allows users to retrieve an object through an HTTP request\.
 It allows this access to authenticated users with cross\-account access\.
-The object is not required to be hosted on a server with an SSL certificate:
+The object is not required to be hosted on a server with an SSL/TLS certificate:

 ```
 {